joypd66/AirMonitor/readme.txt

 added a sleep(1500), which both gives the app time to update the screen and keeps the data from being refreshed more often than is useful.
 So far this change is only in the beginListenForRandomData() method.

+Also, database updated to save/retrieve bluetooth device name with setBluetoothDeviceName(String) and getBluetoothDeviceName().